Brunei: Domestic Corporate Taxation

 Scope of Corporate Tax

-A company, whether incorporated locally or overseas, is considered as resident in Brunei Darussalam for tax purposes if the control and management of its business is exercised in Brunei Darussalam.
-The control and management of a company is normally regarded as resident in Brunei Darussalam if, among other things, its Directors' meetings are held in Brunei Darussalam.
+A company, whether incorporated locally or overseas, is deemed resident in Brunei for tax purposes if the control and management of its business is exercised in Brunei.
+The control and management of a company is normally regarded as resident in Brunei if, among other things, its directors' meetings are held in Brunei.

-From 2012, companies are subject to 21% (previously 22%) tax on the following types of income:
+In 2019, companies are subject to 18.5% tax on the following types of income:

 - Rents, royalties, premiums, and any other profits arising from properties.

+Any company that has an annual revenue of less than BN$1 million is exempt from corporate tax.
 There is no capital gains tax.
-However, where the Collector of Income Tax can establish that the gains form part of the normal trading activities, they become taxable as revenue gains.
+However, where the collector of income tax can establish that the gains form part of the normal trading activities, they become taxable as revenue gains.

-A non-resident company is only taxed on its income arising in Brunei Darussalam.
+A non-resident company is only taxed on its income arising in Brunei.